Cancale, France Guide

 Day Trips

-Approximately 1 hour 30 minutes by car The capital of Brittany, Rennes is a vibrant city with a rich history and a lively cultural scene.
-Explore the medieval quarter with its half-timbered houses, visit the Parlement de Bretagne, and enjoy the city's many parks and gardens.
+Approximately 45 minutes by car Rennes, the capital of Brittany, offers a vibrant mix of history and modernity.
+Explore the medieval quarter with its half-timbered houses, visit the Parlement de Bretagne, and stroll through the Thabor Gardens.
+Rennes is a lively city with a thriving cultural scene and plenty of shops and restaurants.

-Approximately 30 minutes by car A UNESCO World Heritage site, Mont-Saint-Michel is a stunning tidal island topped by a medieval abbey.
-Explore the abbey, wander through the narrow streets of the village, and marvel at the dramatic tides.
-Be sure to check the tide times before you go!
+Approximately 45 minutes by car The iconic Mont-Saint-Michel is a tidal island topped by a stunning abbey.
+Explore the abbey, wander through the medieval village, and marvel at the breathtaking views of the surrounding bay.
+Be sure to check the tide times before you go, as the island becomes completely surrounded by water during high tide.
+This UNESCO World Heritage site is a must-see.

 Travel Time